 The language arts class offers students a chance to grapple with big topics like identity and community while teaching skills in reading strategies, comprehension, and writing.
 In addition to learning the conventions of literary analysis and essay writing, students use creative writing to discover more about themselves and communicate those understandings clearly to others.
-Throughout the year, students practice vocabulary based on the units, build academic writing skills by crafting claim paragraphs, strengthen active reading skills with annotations and reading responses, and discuss texts through Socratic Seminar-style discussions.
+Throughout the year, students build academic writing skills by crafting claim paragraphs, strengthen active reading skills with annotations and reading responses, and discuss texts through Socratic Seminar-style discussions.

 - What does it mean to be yourself?

 - How do people build community?

 - How do people fight for justice?

-- What does power do to people?
+- What do people do with power?

 - How can writing create community?